-- 1. Follow the directions for navigating to the JMS Queue: Configuration: Delivery Failure page in Configure queue message delivery failure options in the Administration Console Online Help. - 2.
-From the Expiration Policy list box, select an expiration policy option. - Discard Expired messages are removed from the system.
+- Follow the directions for navigating to the JMS Queue: Configuration: Delivery Failure page in "Configure queue message delivery failure options" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - From the Expiration Policy list box, select an expiration policy option. - Discard Expired messages are removed from the system.
 The removal is not logged and the message is not redirected to another location. - Log Removes expired messages from the queue and writes an entry to the server log file indicating that the messages were removed from the system.
-You define the actual information that will be logged in the Expiration Logging Policy field described in the next step. - Redirect Moves expired messages from the queue and into the Error Destination defined for the queue.

-For more information about the Expiration Policy options for a queue, see JMS Queue: Configuration: Delivery Failure in the Administration Console Online Help.

-3. If you selected the Log expiration policy in the previous step, use the Expiration Logging Policy field to define what information about the message is logged.
+You define the actual information that will be logged in the Expiration Logging Policy field described in the next step. - Redirect Moves expired messages from the queue and into the Error Destination defined for the queue. - For more information about the Expiration Policy options for a queue, see "JMS Queue: Configuration: Delivery Failure" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - 3.
+If you selected the Log expiration policy in the previous step, use the Expiration Logging Policy field to define what information about the message is logged.

-For more information about valid Expiration Logging Policy values, see "Defining an Expiration Logging Policy" on page 13-15.
+For more information about valid Expiration Logging Policy values, see Section 13.13.5, "Defining an Expiration Logging Policy".